About Us"Write the vision down, and run with it."

 History of the Barn

-Understanding the history of our church sheds a lot of light on who we are now, and on where we are going.
-God has been gracious to us over the years and we have enjoyed many amazing experiences together.
-That is why you can probably feel the family-like atmosphere here.
-However, this is not a closed family.
-Our doors are open to those that God would bring to join this family.
-And we are excited about getting to know you, and the possibility that you too will become part of the Adventure of God here!
+Understanding the history of The Barn sheds light on who we are now, and on where we are going.
+God has been gracious to us over the years.
+We have grown close by enjoying many amazing experiences together in Him.
+This is why you can feel the family-like atmosphere when we gather.
+But we are not a closed family.
+Our doors are open to those God would join to us.
+We welcome the possibility that you too will become part of our adventure in Jesus!

 We formally adopted into the Association of Vineyard Churches, USA, in February of 2003.
-For twenty-five years prior to this affiliation, we were Newark Christian Fellowship (NCF), an independent, non-denominational, charismatic church founded by Bruce and Lynn Latshaw when they were University of Delaware students nearly thirty years ago.
-Like the original Vineyard churches birthed by John Wimber in southern California, NCF was founded as a result of the Jesus Movement of the early 1970’s.
-Touched by God’s Spirit in a non-traditional church setting, we began as a meeting of ex-hippies and other young radical Christians; first we met in a campus apartment, then in a townhouse in Newark, DE.
+For twenty-five years prior to this affiliation, we were Newark Christian Fellowship (NCF), a non-denominational charismatic church founded by Bruce and Lynn Latshaw when they were University of Delaware students.
+Like the original Vineyard churches started by John Wimber in southern California, NCF was founded as a result of the Jesus Movement of the early 1970’s.
+Gathered by God’s Spirit in a non-traditional church setting, we began as a meeting of ex-hippies and other young Christians.
+First we met in a campus apartment, then in a townhouse in Newark, DE, and, over time, at different leased facilities.
 Our original name was New Ark Community, reflecting our view of ourselves as a tightly knit spiritual family of Christians.

-In 1980, our name changed to Newark Christian Fellowship, we moved from Newark into the newly built “barn” on this land near Kemblesville, PA, and continued evangelizing our area and following the Lord in a laid-back, informal style of church.
+In 1980, we moved from Newark into the newly built horse barn on this land near Kemblesville, PA, Meeting in concentric circles and sitting on the floor, we continued to follow the Lord in a laid-back, informal style of church.
 Slowly, as funds came in, we finished converting “the Barn” from a real animal enclosure (yes, with goats, chickens, and horses!) to the offices and meeting facility it is today.
-Over the years we continued our numerical and organizational growth, creating a staff now consisting of five full-time pastors and several part-time staff volunteer ministers.
+Over the years we continued our numerical and organizational growth, creating a staff now consisting of multiple full-time pastors and several part-time staff volunteer ministers.

 The Barn’s Vision Statement

-People can easily feel alone and isolated in this world.
-The three other elements of our vision cannot fully be experienced outside of a nurturing community.
-We have a passion to provide a community where members feel accepted and loved – and new people can easily join.
+American society is broken and our families fragmented and unhealthy.
+The three other elements of our vision cannot be fully experienced outside the context of a nurturing community, a healthy spiritual family.
+We have a passion to provide a community where members are unconditionally accepted and loved – and where new people can easily join.

 Living the Adventure